alexwlchan/alexwlchan.net/src/_drafts/regenerating.md

 I spent a lot of time ignoring any sort of non-binary identities precisely because I had a hangup about the specific term *"non-binary"*.
 There's a huge variety under that umbrella, and I want to spend more time exploring those, but it took me a while to even consider it.
+That's what I'm thinking about right now, and it feels better than "trans woman" ever did.

-I'm experimenting with the labels *genderfluid* and *genderqueer*, and maybe one of those will stick -- but that's a question I'm still considering.
+Right now, I'm experimenting with the labels *genderfluid* and *genderqueer*, and maybe one of those will stick -- but that's a question I'm still considering.

 <figure style="width: 400px;">
   <img src="/images/2019/trans_planet.jpg" alt="A pink embroidery hoop with a Jupiter-like planet with blue, pink and white stripes.">